Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

  Last Words by Koert Davidse: vimeo . com / 88034680

+####---------- Planned Updates ----------####
+--Update 4.1.0--
+New Additions:
+- ##New journal "The Nature of Yugoslavia" Promote a Centralized or Federalist approach to the Yugoslav state
+- Added "Yugoslav Integralist" ideologies and movement representing the Integralist movement in Yugoslavia
+- ##New journal "The Foundation of the State" representing the multiple outcomes of Turkish identity after the failure of the Tanzimat
+- ##Added several new events and interactions to the "Power Keg of Europe" global journal
+- ##Rebuilt "The Teachings of al-Sanusi" into a global journal with new mechanics, events, and modifiers

 ####---------- Published Updates ----------####
 --Update 4.0.0-- **Major Update**
 V3 Patch 1.13 Related Changes:
-- Replaced nearly scopes to sr: with geographic region triggers
+- Replaced most scopes to sr: with geographic region triggers
 - Updated journals to comply with new pinning params and widget injection
-- Characters now have defined home states
+- History-generated haracters now have defined home states
-- Updated character role, interest, and several other triggers
+- Updated DLC icon

 New Additions (grefm):
 - New journal entry "Metaxism" representing the emergence of anti-monarchism and authoritarianism in Greece
 - Added Metaxism ideology for Greece's version of Fascist-related thought
 - Added Greece as a formable country
 - Added several geographic regions to support Megali Idea content
+- Ludwig von Armansperg starts as the ruler of Greece with Otto in a regency

 New Additions (balkfm):
 - Rebuilt "Nacertanije" into a global journal "The Yugoslav Project"
 - Added scripted buttons to "The Yugoslav Project" to annex Yugoslav countries in a manner similar to Greek annexations
-- New journal "The Nature of Yugoslavia" Promote a Centralized or Federalist approach to the Yugoslav state
-- Added "Yugoslav Integralist" ideologies and movement representing the Integralist movement in Yugoslavia
 - Added five new dynamic country names for the Serbian Empire tag
+- Added Pero Petrović and Stanko Petrović as starting politicians for MON
+- Added Anto Daković, Ilarion Roganović, Mitrofan Ban, and Jelena Vicković as historical characters for MON
+- MON can pick up Novica Cerovic as a general and politician
+- Added Smail Aga and Hasan Aga as starting characters for BOS
+- BOS starts with a claim on Montenegro

 New Additions (turkfm):
 - ##New journal "The Young Turks" representing an alternative fail state to the Tanzimat
-- ##New journal "The Foundation of the State" representing the multiple outcomes of Turkish identity after the failure of the Tanzimat
 - New journal "Restoring Anadolu" in the event post-Ottoman TUR does not control all of Anatolia
 - New journal chain "The Rampaging Wolf" for post-Ottoman Turkish expansion
 - ##New journal "The Armenian Expulsions"
-- New building "Avret Pazarları" (Slave Market of Constantinople) with scripting for Ottoman slave trade
+- New building "Avret Pazarları" (Slave Market of Constantinople) with scripting for the Carcassian slave trade
 - New amendments "Çiftlik" for Land Reform and "Esir Pazari" for Slavery
 - New "Young Turks" political movement with "İttihadism" and "Kemalism" ideologies
 - Added a new formable tag "Turan"